andrewm44/andrewm44.github.io/_posts/2023-12-6-Grab-RF-Remote_Code.md

 then press the required button on the existing remote, to learn the code - hold the button until it tells you to stop, then it will tell you to press again

-The second press should return the code on the terminal - copy the Base64 part.
+The second press should return the code on the terminal - copy the forst (not Base64) part.
+This is the code to be submitted to the Broadlink device for this button action